 Watch the live-streamed video of the July 17, 2017 National Medal award ceremony in Washington D.C.
-The Leigh Yawkey Woodson Art Museum is one of only two art museums to receive the nation’s highest museum honor. #NationalMedalMore
+The Leigh Yawkey Woodson Art Museum is one of only two art museums to receive the nation’s highest museum honor.
+Learn more via this 2017 National Medal press release. #NationalMedalMore

 An exhibition featuring innovative and bold sculptural forms by contemporary Japanese ceramists opens on Saturday, June 3, at the Leigh Yawkey Woodson Art Museum.
 Nature, Tradition & Innovation: Contemporary Japanese Ceramics evokes visual associations with the natural world via artwork by ceramists who helped redefine an ancient and revered art form.More